Missing Freeview channels on EE TV

 Check your cables

 Check your cables are connected correctly.
-Especially the cable from your aerial to your BT TV box.
+Especially the cable from your aerial to your EE TV box.

 Our quick start guides will show you how everything should be set up.